ciglenecki/geoguessr-ai/docs/tmp.md

 \caption{These figures represent the progression of the grid creation for Croatia.
 In step 1, a plain map of Croatia can be seen.
 In step 2, we overlay a square grid over the map.
 We then in step 3 remove classes (squares) from the grid that our outside the bounds of Croatia.
 In step 4, we eliminate classes that don’t have any images in them, and finally in step 5, we calculate the centroid for each class, as well as clip the centroids at sea to the closest point on land.}
 \end{figure}

 A great thing about this module is that the size of the dataset can be dynamically defined.
 The parameters that define the fraction for the size of each set (`train_frac`,`val_frac`,`test_frac`) or the dataset as a whole (`dataset_frac`) turned out to be quite useful during the prototyping phase of the problem solving.
-Although you almost always want to use all your available data (`dataset_frac = 1`), it's nice to have the option for that.
+Although you almost always want to use all of your available data (`dataset_frac = 1`), it's nice to have the option for that.

 `GeoguesserDataset` inherits the [`LightningDataModule`](https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.htm) class.

 ### LitModelClassification (src/model_classification.py) or LitModelRegression (src/model_regression.py) - The King

-The convolutional neural network model that is going to perform the training is defined in the model module.
+The CNN model that is going to perform the training is defined in the model module.
 The different models we defined here (classification and regression) all inherit the `LightningModule` class to make things as simple as possible.
 Each model fetches a pretrained network and changes its last layer to a layer more suitable for the model’s task.
 We then define each model’s `forward` function, which defines how our data is processed through all the layers of the model, as well as define and all of the training, validation and testing functions.
 Each function performs an iteration of training through its respective dataset and calculates error, and additionally in the case of validation and testing, the haversine distance function.
 We then log all the parameters of the model into a file for later fetching and usage.

 #### Forward function - The King